jaclu/tmux-mouse-swipe/README.md

 Once installed, try pressing down right button and swipe up, down, left or right on any pane.

-Once you release the button, tmux should switch window after horizonal swipe and session after vertial.
+Once you release the button, tmux should switch window after horizonal swipe and session after vertical.

 ### Pane borders
 tmux sends mouse coordinates relative to the pane that the mouse is over, so if you cross a pane border during the swipe, the direction of movement will most likely not be the intended.